 It can be a tough choice each year deciding where to go on your next ski holiday.
 But imagine if, along with things like flight schedules and space for your children in daycare, you had to find a landing strip for your private jet and a spare room for your bodyguard?

-Despite these tough challenges, the world’s billionaires, politicians and superstars manage to make it on to the planet’s best ski slopes each winter, so perhaps their ideas can provide some inspiration for the rest of us.
+Despite these tough challenges, the world’s billionaires, politicians and superstars manage to make it on to the planet’s best ski slopes each winter, so perhaps their choices can provide some inspiration for the rest of us.
 We can even stay in the same hotels, in some cases the same suites, as our movie, music, political or sporting heroes.
 Find out where you can meet the stars on the slopes . . .

 Hollywood A-listers past and present have made ski resorts their winter playground.
 Resorts like Aspen, Sun Valley and Vail are all synonymous with Hollywood superstars from the Golden Age, and in recent decades many now own their own spectacular homes in the mountains with Telluride and Jackson Hole as popular choices.
 Robert Redford, of course, bought his own ski resort—Sundance in Utah.